leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Perennial: Perennial streams flow year round, without drying up during the year.

-Potential for Conflict: The human activity this question is asking about is human activity that is going to cause conflict, activities include roads, culverts, manicured landscaping, farming, potential for flooding of infrastructure, etc..
+Potential for Conflict: The likelihood that beaver dam building will impact human infrastructure or the adjacent human landscape, activities include: roads, culverts, manicured landscaping, farming, potential for flooding of infrastructure, etc..

 Proximity to Expansion Zone: This metric is one that evaluates the potential for the expansion of the beaver's range.
 As beaver reproduce and the colony grows the older kits will be dispersing into the broader area.